Amazon Author Central is a powerful platform for authors, especially if you are self-publishing…

 But before you rush ahead to get your book launched and marketed, it’s important that you take time to set up your Amazon Author Central account, and your Amazon Author page for your book.

 Amazon’s Kindle Direct Publishing, better known as KDP, is a widely used self-publishing platform that every independent author should have a presence on.
-There are many powerful tools to use within Amazon Central.
-In this post, I will walk you through how to set up and leverage these tools to your advantage.

 Here’s what we’ll cover on Amazon Author Central: